The-Debarghya/PureTwitter/README.md

 # PureTwitter ![Twitter](./assets/icon16.png)

 - A chrome extension which removes all usernames and profile pictures from tweet feed unless an user explicitly interacts with one tweet.
-- This may help to get only unbiased content on Twitter.
+- This may help to get only unbiased content on Twitter/X.

 ## Installation and Usage: